 The summer term is always extremely busy because of the number of teacher who visit and the extra paperwork involved in the preparation for our children moving on to school in September

 In music, Annaliese introduced the children to Holst and the “Planets”.
-We also had a go at “The Volca3rd July 001no” from Write Dance which combines movement and music specifically to develop children’s gross motor skills in preparation for reading and writing.
+We also had a go at “The Volcano” from Write Dance which combines movement and music specifically to develop children’s gross motor skills in preparation for reading and writing.

 We have entered our water colour paintings of Planets in the Froxfield and Privett Horticultural Show which takes place in Froxfield Village Hall on Saturday 22nd August.
 We hope to see some of you there.